 Ubuntu creates the postgres system account, initializes the 17/main cluster, and enables local peer plus host scram-sha-256 authentication during the install.

-The active (exited) state is normal. postgresql.service is a wrapper that manages the cluster-specific unit, which runs as postgresql@17-main.service underneath it.
+The main postgresql.service unit is a wrapper.
+The version-specific cluster runs as postgresql@17-main.service underneath it.

 Verify the installed server version: